 They are both playful, energetic, and intelligent, which means that on top of their daily exercise, they will need playtime throughout the day – the Boerboel more so.
 It’s wise to invest in indestructible dog toys or giant toys for bigger dogs, otherwise, they might turn their attention onto your favorite table’s legs.

-Both of these guys need intense training as soon as you get them home, and neither of them are suited to inexperienced dog owners.
+Both of these guys need intense training as soon as you get them home, and neither of them is suited to inexperienced dog owners.
 It is also advisable to enroll them in puppy obedience classes as soon as you can do so.
 You need to get a grip on their dominant character before they assume the role of top dog in the house.
 Don’t underestimate their dominance.

-But, for those who can be firm but fair with them will find a happy relationship with their dogs.
+But, those who can be firm but fair with them will find a happy relationship with their dogs.
 The Boerboel is the more stubborn out of the two breeds because he is used to running a ranch independently.
 Many find the Boerboel too much dog to handle, so unless you are super experienced, the Bullmastiff might be the more comfortable option.
 If you plan to crate train your pup, ensure you have plenty of space for an extra-large dog crate to properly train your pup.

 Socialization is critical, otherwise, they will both treat the neighbor’s cat as they would a lion or intruder.
 Positive reinforcement is the best training method to use.
 The Bullmastiff’s favored reward will be edible treats, and the Boerboels will be whatever he is feeling that day.
 That’s stubborn dogs for you!